simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 Lab 3: Fixed Experiment Duration
 --------------------------------

+.. rst-class:: learning-goals

+   **Learning goals:**

+   * Forcefully kill actors, and stop the simulation at a given point of time
+   * Control the logging verbosity

 In the current version, the number of tasks is defined through the worker arguments.
 Hence, tasks are created at the very beginning of the simulation.
 Instead, have the master dispatching tasks for a